 11. King of the Hill

 Mike Judge and Greg Daniels’ King of the Hill, an animated sitcom about a middle-class Texas family, had a lengthy run of 13 seasons before it ended in 2010.
-But the world has completely changed since then.
+But the world has completely changed since then, and it would be interesting to see more King of the Hill today.

 Fox Television Group Chairman and CEO Dana Walden told The Hollywood Reporter in August 2017 that the network had a preliminary conversation with Daniels and Judge about possibly reviving the show.
 She said, “They’re both very busy and it was really just a first exploratory, ‘Are you excited about this?
 Is there potential in that future?’
 And they were both excited about it, but they’re working on a lot of different things individually, so it’s about finding time.”